ruyalabs/spring-kafka-lab/README.md

 docker-compose up -d
 ```

-This starts a 3-node Kafka cluster with Zookeeper.
+This starts a 3-node Kafka cluster with Zookeeper and includes:
+- **Kafka Brokers**: 3 brokers (kafka1, kafka2, kafka3) on ports 29092, 29093, 29094
+- **Zookeeper**: Coordination service on port 2181
+- **Kafdrop**: Web UI for Kafka monitoring on port 19000 (http://localhost:19000)

 ### Running the Application
 ```bash